 - Under the “Network connection details” window, note down the following:

 - The device’s IPv4 subnet mask

 - Go back to the Network Connection window and do the following:

 - In the Network Properties window, double-click on Internet Protocol Version 4 (TCP/IPv4).

-- Next, select “Use the following IP address” option.
+- Next, select the “Use the following IP address” option.

 - Now, type in the IP address and subnet mask you acquired earlier (in step 6).

 - Then, type in your preferred and alternate DNS server addresses under the “Use the following DNS server addresses” option.

 - Finally, restart your PC and see if Escape from Tarkov now functions without connection issues.